saiko-tech/gcp-billing-cap/README.md

 )
 ```

-note the use of an explicit Git SHA in `install_requires` - always do this when linking against dependencies via Git or you will become the victim of a supply chain attack!
+**NOTE: make sure to use an explicit Git SHA in `install_requires` - always do this when linking against dependencies via Git or you will become the victim of a supply chain attack!**

 ## Usage